mdciotti/QuickHAC-mockups/README.md

 # QuickHAC Version 3.0 Mockups

-Please refer to http://github.com/xsznix/hacacess for the QuickHAC project.
+Please refer to https://github.com/quickhac/qhac-common for the core QuickHAC project.

 This repository contains the design mockups for the upcoming version 3.0 of QuickHAC.